MariscaN/AWS-Projects/README.md

 # AWS-Projects
-Document knowledge acquired in cloud computing with real-time projects
+Documenting knowledge acquired in cloud computing with real-time projects